 Question: I have a borrower who owns and guaranty's 33 percent of an entity.
 The entity is reliant on the guarantor and always has been.
 Do I include the guarantor's personal debt and all entity debt together when calculating compliance with the legal lending limit or the personal debt and 33 percent of the entity debt guaranteed by the individual?
 Answer: You would need to follow the terms of the signed guaranty documents.
 If the guaranty is unlimited then you would need to combine all the entity debt with personal debt and the total amount would need to be below the one borrower limit.
-If the guaranty is limited to 33 percent of the entity's debt, then you would combine the personal debt and 33 percent of the entity debt together and the total amount would need to be below the one borrower limit.
+If the guaranty is limited to 33 percent of the entity's debt, then you would combine the personal debt and 33 percent of the entity is below the one borrower limit.